douglas444/streams/README.md

 # streams

-A set of commons utilities for projects involving data stream classification.
+A set of commons utilities for projects involving data stream classification

 ## Requirements